 And while doing so I wonder and imagine what unseen communication is happening between the plants and trees above and below ground between the trees, plants and creatures.

-Gathering baskets of Elderberries is a warming and soul enriching pastime, and to me the experience itself is just as important and powerful as the final bottled Elderberry products.
+Gathering baskets of Elderberries is a warming and soul enriching pastime, and for me the experience itself is just as important and powerful as the final Elderberry concoctions.